New Appointed Academic and Exempt Staff Employees

 IU Retirement Plan

 You will be automatically enrolled in a 403(b) defined contribution plan called the IU Retirement Plan.
 IU makes all contributions to your account in an amount equal to 10% of your base salary each pay period, but you choose how to invest those funds.
+New employees are subject to a 3-year cliff-vesting requirement to be eligible for the funds in the account.
+Funds are forfeited unless you attain three years of IU employment.

 Supplemental Retirement Plans